radavies/foundry-macros/README.md

 In the StarTrekAdventures folder you will find macros to help play the Mophidius STA 2d20 RPG using Foundry.

+There is also a folder with some screen grabs in it to show how the macros work and how to setup the supporting items.

 To make these macros work you will need to do the following.

 ### System